 I felt like eating noodles.
 Got Hokkien noodles, diced pork, chicken drumstick, and buk choy.
 I like it to be somewhat wat tan (silky egg sauce) style except without silky egg.
 Just the sauce.
 Something different for a change.

-It’s a simple noodles cooked with pork and vegetables and a bit flavourful sauce.
+It’s a simple noodle cooked with pork and vegetables and a bit flavourful sauce.
 Also, a twist to my grandma stir fry noodles.
 I have added a bit of corn flour to thicken the sauce and cut chili.
 That’s me a chili lover.
 Got to have chili.
 My noodles is delicious, comfort, spicy and slurpy.
 Let’s cook!!!!

 300 g diced pork